 Some roofing materials have a gap at the ridge and edge of the roof.
-The most common example is a clay barrel tile roof covering, but it also occurs in some metal roofs (mainly shingle style) and other cement (flat tile) roof coverings.
-Even with flat profiles, gaps will occur at the ridge of the roof.
+The most common example is a clay barrel tile roof covering, but it also occurs in some metal roofs (mainly shingle style) and other cement roof coverings.
 The gaps can allow birds and rodents to get into the opening and build nests.
-The small bits of vegetation used for nesting material are highly combustible and easily ignited by wind-blown embers.
-The flames can then quickly spread to the structural members that support your roof and bypass any protection offered by Class "A" fire-rated roof covering materials.

-Use a form of protection called a bird stop to seal the open edges of the roof covering.
+The small bits of vegetation used for nesting material are highly combustible, and easily ignited by wind-blown embers.
+The flames can then quickly spread to the structural members that support your roof and bypass any protection offered by Class A fire-rated roof covering materials.
+WHAT YOU SHOULD DO Use a form of protection called a bird stop to seal the open edges of the roof covering.
 Bird stops are a manufactured shield that can be purchased from roofing supply stores and are typically provided by the manufacturer of the roof covering.
 The bird stop is inserted into the opening at the edge of the roof.
 You can also use a mortar mix to plug the ends.
 The mortar mix would be the best option for openings at the ridge of the roof.
-Remember, the idea is to keep fuel sources (such as nesting materials, and wind-blown debris) and embers from getting underneath the roof covering.

-Do not forget to inspect the ridge (peak) of your roof.
+Remember, the idea is to keep fuel sources (such as nesting materials, and wind-blown debris) and embers from getting under the roof covering.
+Don't forget to inspect the ridge (peak) of your roof.
 A flat tile roof may not have a gap at the roof edge, but it could have openings at the ridge.
 These openings also need to be closed.